Construction Management in Oklahoma City, OK

 These are the items we resolve before mobilization on a construction management project so the field team starts with a complete plan, not a list of open questions.

-• Confirm program planning and procurement leadership is mapped to a buildable sequence and assigned to a named field lead.
+• Confirm program planning, design team coordination, and procurement leadership for OKC public and institutional construction programs is mapped to a buildable sequence, assigned to a named field lead, and tied to the OKC building department inspection calendar.

-• Define how budget controls, forecasting, and reporting cadence will be procured, with delivery dates set against the field's actual install window.
+• Define how budget controls, monthly forecasting, change management logs, and owner reporting cadence will be procured, with delivery dates confirmed against the field's actual install window and OGE or utility service milestones.

-• Use establish governance model and decision pathways as the gate for mobilization — no scope leaves preconstruction without it.
+• Use establish program governance model, decision authorities, and communication pathways with owner and design team as the gate for mobilization — no scope leaves preconstruction without confirmed subgrade data, permit approval, and trade award documentation.

-• Publish a two-week look-ahead built around lead bid reviews and trade award recommendations so the trade leads share one schedule view.
+• Publish a two-week look-ahead built around lead bid reviews, scope leveling, and trade award recommendation packages for owner approval so trade leads share one schedule view and weather-watch protocols are integrated before spring storm season begins.

 Frequently Asked Questions